gowtham777y/Expense-Tracker/README.md

 ## Notes

-- Data is stored in a local SQLite file (`app.db`), created automatically on first run.
+- Each service has its own SQLite database file, created automatically on first run — there is deliberately no shared database.
-- This project focuses on core backend fundamentals: authentication, ownership-scoped data, filtering/pagination, and SQL aggregation — deliberately kept to SQLite rather than a hosted database for simplicity.
+- Since services can't share foreign keys across databases, `expense-service` stores `user_id` as a plain integer column (no `ForeignKey`, no SQLAlchemy `relationship()`) — referential integrity between `users` and `expenses` is enforced by application logic and the JWT payload, not by the database.
+- CORS is enabled on `auth-service` to allow Swagger UI on `expense-service`'s `/docs` to call its `/login` endpoint during local testing.

 ## Possible Future Improvements

+- Introduce a message broker (e.g. RabbitMQ/Kafka) for async, event-driven communication between services — e.g. a `user.deleted` event that `expense-service` listens for, instead of relying purely on convention
+- API Gateway in front of both services, instead of calling each by its own port directly
 - Refresh tokens for longer sessions without re-login
-- Automated tests with pytest
+- Automated tests with pytest, per service
-- Deployment with a hosted Postgres database
+- Deployment with a hosted Postgres database (one per service) and containerization (Docker) for each service
 - Recurring expenses